Pekwerike/MadeInLagos/README.md

 synchronization are used for asynchronous operations.

 ### Dependency Injection and Management
-MadeInLagos uses Dagger-Hilt for automated dependency injection and dependency management across all the other layers of the app.
+MadeInLagos uses Dagger-Hilt for automated dependency injection and dependency management across all the layers of the app.

 ### UI
 MadeInLagos UI is made up of multiple activities.
 As opposed to the Single Activity Multiple fragment patterns, using multiple activities for this project provided a higher level of stability(less system bug encounter), faster configuration, and better integration with the android material design container transformation library.